 Catagen Phase – Transitional Phase

-At the end of the Anagen Phase, the hair enters into a Catagen Phase which lasts about one or two weeks.
-During the Catagen Phase the hair follicle shrinks to about 1/6 of the normal length.
-The lower part is destroyed and the dermal papilla breaks away.
+Following the anagen phase, hair enters the catagen phase, a short transitional period that lasts about one to two weeks.
+During this time, the hair follicle shrinks to approximately one-sixth of its normal length.
+The lower part of the follicle is destroyed, and the dermal papilla detaches, marking the end of active growth for that strand.

 Telogen Phase – Resting Phase